 HEDIS[®] results are used in a variety of ways.
-The results are the measurement standard for many of Molina's clinical quality activities and health improvement programs.
-The standards are based on established clinical guidelines and protocols, providing a firm foundation to measure the success of these programs.
+The results are used to evaluate the effectiveness of multiple quality improvement activities and clinical programs.
+The standards are based on established clinical guidelines and protocols, providing a firm foundation to measure the effectiveness of these programs.

-Selected HEDIS[®] results are provided to regulatory and accreditation agencies as part of our contracts with these agencies.
-The data are also used to compare to established health plan performance benchmarks.
+Selected HEDIS[®] results are provided to Federal and State regulatory aagencies and accreditation organizations.
+The data are also used to compare against established health plan performance benchmarks.